 - Pigment variation, controls the degree at which the reflected color of a pigment deviates towards one or another color.
 E.g., green pigmentation that deviates to a more blue or yellow color in certain parts.

-- Substrate distortion, controls the distortion caused by the substrate roughness on the rendered image.
+- Canvas distortion, controls the distortion caused by the canvas roughness on the rendered image.
 This is especially relevant for fluid media (i.e., watercolor, graffiti).

 - Edge intensity, controls the edge strength/intensity within the stylized render.
 E.g., edge darkening (watercolor).